cquan808/docker-elk-searchguard/README.md

 `docker stack deploy -c docker-stack.yml searchguard`

-Get docker container name `docker ps -a` to ssh into:
+Get docker container name for elasticsearch `docker ps -a` and ssh into:

 `docker exec -it <elasticsearch-container-name> /bin/bash`